Mexico's Slim family takes stake in Argentina YPF

 BUENOS AIRES/MEXICO CITY (Reuters) - Mexican tycoon Carlos Slim and his family have taken a stake in Argentina’s recently renationalized energy company YPF (YPFD.BA) in lieu of a loan guarantee, but they have no plans to increase it for now, his spokesman said.

-YPF said in a filing with the U.S. Securities and Exchange Commission that the Slims now own 8.4 percent of Class D shares of the company.
-It was not immediately clear how big an overall stake that represented.
+YPF said in a statement that the Slims had acquired 8.4 percent of the company’s shares, in what it called a “long-term investment.”
+A filing with the U.S. Securities and Exchange Commission had specified that the Slims had acquired 8.4 percent of Class D shares.

+A YPF spokesman later confirmed that the stake bought by the Slims amounted to 8.4 percent of the entire company.

 Argentine President Cristina Fernandez seized control of YPF from Repsol (REP.MC) in April, accusing the Spanish oil company of investing too little and making the country increasingly reliant on pricey imports.